 Millennial Classic Rock: Change A Song Title

-Twitter users all over the world are changing the names of popular classic rock songs to turn them into millennial-themed jokes.
-They are HILARIOUS.
+Millennials from all over the world are taking to Twitter today change the names of popular classic rock songs and turning them into millennial-themed jokes.
+It's all part of a trending hashtag, #MillennialClassicRock.
+Not gonna lie, they are HILARIOUS.
 Here are some of our favorites!

 #MillennialClassicRock— paw ⚠️ (@paula_820) June 20, 2018